Matthew Williamson

-Early years
+Early years and education

-Matthew Williamson was born in Manchester and studied in Loreto College until he was 17 years old.
+Williamson was born in Manchester and studied in Loreto College until he was 17 years old.
 He then moved to London to attend school at Central Saint Martin's College of Art and Design, graduating in 1994.

 Career

+Fashion

-His eponymous fashion house was founded in February 1997.
+Together with Joseph Velosa, Williamson founded his eponymous fashion house in February 1997.
 The same year, he debuted his collection 'Electric Angels' at London Fashion Week.
 His collections were displayed during New York Fashion week in 2002.
 His store at 28 Bruton Street, in Mayfair, London, followed in 2004.

-In 2005, he launched his perfume range and the following year he was appointed Creative Director at Emilio Pucci.
+In 2005, Williamson launched his perfume range.

+In addition to designing his eponymous line, Williamson served as creative director at Pucci from 2006 to 2008; he succeeded Christian Lacroix.

 In 2007, a runway show of his designs was incorporated into the video for Prince's song "Chelsea Rodgers" from his Planet Earth album.
-In 2007, the Design Museum, London, hosted a retrospective of his work entitled "Matthew Williamson – 10 years in Fashion".

-In 2008, Williamson was awarded the "Red Carpet Designer" accolade at the British Fashion Awards, where he has also received three nominations for Designer of the Year.
 In September 2008, Williamson returned to London full-time to focus fully on his own label's forthcoming ventures and expansion.

-He made a guest appearance on season 7 of Project Runway.
-The episode aired on 28 January 2010.
+In 2010, Williamson's brand debuted at retail his first men’s capsule collection.

 In Autumn 2010, a self-titled book was published by Rizzoli.
 The book is written by Colin McDowell with a foreword by Sienna Miller, and contributions from Anna Wintour, Alexandra Shulman and Diane von Fürstenberg.
 An accompanying photographic exhibition marked the book launch at Somerset House.

+In 2011, Williamson launched MW by Matthew Williamson, a diffusion line as part of a license agreement with Italian company Mariella Burani Fashion Group.

 September 2012 marked the 15th anniversary of Williamson's career.
 To commemorate the occasion, a short film was commissioned in association with Swarovski.
 The film, titled XV, stars friends of the brand including Sienna Miller, Andrea Riseborough and Poppy Delevingne.
 It was showcased exclusively on Net-a-Porter.com alongside a limited edition Swarovski collection of crystal dresses.

+By 2015, Williamson moved to selling his brand's collections online with a renewed focus on licenses and closed his London flagship.

+Home and lifestyle

 Williamson then expanded into the home and lifestyle sectors.
 2013 saw the launch of his collaboration with Osborne & Little on a range of home furnishing fabrics and wallpapers.
 The second collection was released in 2014, titled 'Samana', and the third in 2015, titled 'Cubana'.
 In 2016, Williamson collaborated with Duresta to launch his first furniture collection, as well as cards, stationery and a designer colouring book featuring notable prints from the designer's previous fashion collections.
 In October 2016, Williamson launched a collaboration with United States homeware brand CB2, a division of Crate & Barrel.

+Williamson also has had collaborations with Linda Farrow for sunglasses and The Rug Company.